jithunarayanan/my-repo/poe.md

-# LAN CAble Configuration and POE switch Connection.
+# LAN CAble Configuration and POE switch Connection
 **Purpose:**

 Purpose of this document is to know about the Ethernet cable connction and PoE injection.